mbezuidenhout/redcap-cloud-storage/README.md

 ### Azure Storage configuration:
 1. Create an Azure account by going to https://azure.microsoft.com/
+2. Get your storage account access key on the Azure console under Security + networking and enter it into your configuration.
-2. Using the azure console add a new CORS Rule to the storage container.
-Use the wildcard '*' for Allowed Origins, \
+3. In your Azure console navigate to Resource sharing (CORS).
+Under Blob service add a new CORS Rule to the storage container.
-   Allowed headers and Exposed headers. (**Note: File uploads don't work without the appropriate CORS rules**)
+Use the wildcard '*' for Allowed Origins, Allowed headers and Exposed headers. (**Note: File uploads don't work without the appropriate CORS rules**)
-3. Create a Blob Container by going to you azure console.
+4. Create a new Blob Container by going to you azure console.

 ### Google Storage configuration:
 1. Create your bucket using following link https://cloud.google.com/storage/docs/creating-buckets#storage-create-bucket-console